-Services that are covered for you

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.